WinVector/Examples/LogisticOmit/logistic_omit.md

 [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression)
 inference.
-These effects are different than what is seen in [linear regression](https://en.wikipedia.org/wiki/Linear_regression), and possiblity different than some expectations or intuitions.
+These effects are different than what is seen in [linear regression](https://en.wikipedia.org/wiki/Linear_regression), and possibly different than some expectations or intuitions.

 ## Our Example Data